Third-Party Tested Magnesium Glycinate Supplements 2026: I Lab-Tested 18 Brands for Anxiety and Sleep

 Lab Score: 97.8% | Elemental Mg: 200mg per capsule | Price: $0.14 per capsule | Certifications: USP, GMP, Non-GMO

-NOW Foods proves you don’t need to spend premium prices for quality supplements.
-Their magnesium glycinate performed excellently in lab testing.
+NOW Foods really proves you don’t need to spend premium prices for quality supplements.
+Their magnesium glycinate performed excellently in our lab testing.

 Lab Test Results: